ErikBoraHuynh/Homelabs/Active Directory/README.md

 Internet
      -->
 Host PC
      -->
- VirtualBox NAT (for Windows Server 2019 / DC only)
+VirtualBox NAT (for Windows Server 2019 / Domain Controller only)
      -->
-DC/Server 2019 VM (NAT + Internal Network)
+Windows Server 2019 / Domain Controller (NAT + Internal Network)
      -->
 Internal Network (isolated)
      -->
-Windows 10 Client VM
+Windows 10 VM / Client

 And because I did not configure port forwarding:
-- Outbound traffic from our Windows Server 2019 VM / Domain Controller and Windows 10 Client VM is allowed.
+- Outbound traffic from our Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client is allowed.
-- Only inbound **response** traffic (for requests the Windows Server 2019 VM / Domain Controller and Windows 10 Client VM initiated) is allowed.
+- Only inbound **response** traffic (for requests the Windows Server 2019 VM / Domain Controller and Windows 10 VM / Client initiated) is allowed.

 Thus, for the purposes of this homelab demonstration this setup is acceptable.
 The goal here is strictly to showcase and understand how internal clients can route traffic through a Windows Server acting as both a domain controller and a router/NAT device.